HIPAA / Privacy

 We may revise this Notice as our information practices change.
 Any revision will be effective for all information in the record, regardless of whether it was gathered before or after the change took effect.
 However, before we change our practices, a copy of our new Notice will be posted at all Best Care EAP offices and on our web site.
 The effective date of our Notice will always appear at the end of the Notice.

-Our Uses & Disclosures for Clinical Services, Payment and Program Operations
+Our Uses & Disclosures for Treatment, Payment and Health Care Operations

-When state law requires us to obtain your written permission to use or disclose your information for your clinical services, payment or program operations, we will do so.
-However, there are also situations where we may use or disclose your information for clinical services, payment and program operations without your permission.
+When state or federal law requires us to obtain your written permission to use or disclose your information for your treatment, payment or health care operations, we will do so.
+However, there are also situations where we may use or disclose your information for treatment, payment and health care operations without your permission.

 We may use or disclose your information for clinical purposes.